sturrpzz/creative_coding_blog/posts/2Difficulties.md

 However, the fonts would not load.

 ## Solution
+Since everything in the global scope always happen first, when I declared my class, the preload function has not happened.
 I decided to use textFont() in draw function, and removed customfont from my class.

 ```Javascript